 Online College Courses for High School Students: Course Overviews

-Taking courses online can be an excellent way for high school students to earn college credits or simply gain college-level experience in the classroom.
-Read on to learn about online college courses offered by such well-regarded institutions as Brown University, the University of Pennsylvania, Oregon State University and California State University - Dominguez Hills.
+Taking courses online can be an excellent way for high school students to earn college credit or simply gain college-level experience in the classroom.
+Online college courses are offered by several well-regarded postsecondary institutions in the U.S.

 Brown University offers a competitive pre-college program that gives high school students the opportunity to experience college-level coursework and find out what subjects interest them.
 These courses are available any time of year and can be completed on your own schedule.